formsandlines/formform/README.md

 * `calc`: calculate with the 4 value constants or create and transform value structures such as value tables/maps and what I call *formDNA*
 * `expr`: construct, simplify and evaluate various FORM expressions or define and use powerful abstractions I call *symbolic expressions*
+* `io`: read and print strings in *FORMula notation*, which is easier for end users to read and write

+*Work in progress:*
-* `alg`: *(work in progress)* define substitution rules using a pattern language to represent and perform stepwise algebraic deductions
+* `alg`: define substitution rules using a pattern language to represent and perform stepwise algebraic deductions

 It is extendable with more specialized modules for different tasks such as visualization or simulation/analysis with cellular automata.